Top Strategies for Teaching Grammar to English Language Learners

 Have your students share some of their favorite games from childhood and see how you might be able to use (even if loosely) those games for teaching English grammar.
 Your students will appreciate your commitment to connecting with them, and they’ll have a chance to share unique pieces of their cultural identity with their peers.

-Here’s an example, from the Bridge Specialized Certification in Teaching English Grammar course, of an adult class using Tic-Tac-Toe to practice the present continuous tense:
+Here’s an example from the Bridge Specialized Certification in Teaching English Grammar course of an adult class using Tic-Tac-Toe to practice the present continuous tense:

-Teaching grammar to English language learners can be incredibly engaging and rewarding, for both you and your learners.
+Teaching grammar to English language learners can be incredibly engaging and rewarding for both you and your learners.
 Your students will benefit if you diversify your strategies for teaching grammar, and you’ll freshen up your teacher toolbox as well.

 Looking to dive deeper into teaching grammar?
-Review key grammatical concepts and learn strategies to teach grammar effectively with Specialized Certification in Teaching English Grammar.
+Review key grammatical concepts and learn strategies to teach grammar effectively with the Specialized Certification in Teaching English Grammar.